umairBANDESHA/Social-Chat-App/README.md

   npx react-native doctor
   ```
   Follow the instructions to resolve any issues.

-## Additional Notes
-- For iOS, you need a Mac and Xcode installed.
-Use `npx react-native run-ios`.
-- For more help, see the [React Native documentation](https://reactnative.dev/docs/environment-setup).

----

 Feel free to update this README with project-specific details as needed.